jamf/NetSUS/docs/accounts.md

 Account  | Username | Password
 -------  | -------- | --------
-Web Interface | webadmin | webadmin
-Shell User (used to administer the NetSUSLP from the command line)  | shelluser | shelluser NetBoot User (used by NetBoot for diskless support) | afpuser | afpuser1 NetBoot Admin (used to upload NetBoot images) | smbuser | smbuser1
+Web Interface (used to administer the NetSUSLP from a browser) | webadmin | webadmin Shell User (used to administer the NetSUSLP from the command line) | shelluser | shelluser NetBoot User (used by NetBoot for diskless support) | afpuser | afpuser1 NetBoot Admin (used to upload NetBoot images) | smbuser | smbuser1